This article describes the process to copying data from Reloading Studio to a spreadsheet. .

 It’s important to note that some of the data models (e.g. relationships between various components and firearms) that you have built inside the application are complex and cannot be represented in a generic spreadsheet.
 However, we try our best to assist you with data export.

 In all component screens and some advanced options screen, you will see 2 versions of a ‘copy data’ buttons.

 While the actual table shows summary data, the copy feature will copy all data and make it available to ‘paste’ in to your favourite text editor or spreadsheet application.

 Images cannot be inserted into a text editor or spreadsheet application.
 To solve this issue, export feature will list all file names of the attached files.

-By knowing the associated filenames, these file attachments can then be copied from the application data directory (see: Where is my data?).
+By knowing the associated filenames, these file attachments can be copied from the application data directory.

 In advanced options screens